 Here is the backup procedure in video version:

 7 - What to do if you get the message "this file should not be imported in this context"?

 When you want to import an external layout to your Divi site, you may get an error message "This file should not be imported in this context.

 If this is your case, don't panic, there is another solution: import the layout from the library rather than from the Divi constructor of the page in question...

-Here is what you will have to do:
+This is what you should do:

-- Then, you can return to the page where you want to import the layout
+- Then you can return to the page where you want to import the layout

 Importing and exporting a Divi layout will save you a lot of time!